godotengine/godot-docs/about/list_of_features.rst

 :ref:`C#: <toc-learn-scripting-C#>`

 - Packaged in a separate binary to keep file sizes and dependencies down.
-- Uses Mono 6.x.
+- Uses .NET 6.

-   - Full support for the C# 8.0 syntax and features.
+   - Full support for the C# 10.0 syntax and features.

-- Supports all platforms.
+- Supports Windows, Linux and macOS.
 - Using an external editor is recommended to benefit from IDE functionality.

 **GDExtension (C, C++, Rust, D, ...):**